rjbrockman/rjbproj3/README.md

-# rjbproj2
+# rjbproj3
-Contains  my Project2 - Responsive and Relative-Unit CSS
+Project3 - Adding in JavaScript to Ongoing Class Project